May 11th…“TELL OF A FAVORITE SINGER AND THE SONG THAT HE, OR SHE, MADE FAMOUS WHEN YOU LIVED ON YOUR FARM.”

 One would naturally think that a barn and music would be the antithesis of each other; polar opposites that would be repellent of each other, right?
 Yet, as any working person can tell you, we all spend a lion’s share of each day “at the office”.
 Well, our farmer father’s “office” was the barn where he milked and cared for fifteen Holstein dairy cows (and other young livestock) twice a day, seven days a week, 365 days a year.
 So, in city life, as many offices have music playing to sooth the stress of business transactions, our farmer father had music playing to sooth the cows.

 As I’ve shared in earlier stories, centered in the barn and resting on a dust covered shelf, above the cow’s heads, sat our old yellowed plastic barn radio.
-Dad believed that, not only was the radio entertainment for him as he passed the long hours working in that bovine domicile; he also held that the music also tended to relax the cows and therefore they’d “let down” their milk for a higher yield of gallons to be sold at the local creamery.
+Dad believed that, not only were the radio broadcasts entertainment for him as he passed the long hours working in that bovine domicile; he also held that the music also tended to relax the cows and therefore they’d “let down” their milk for a higher yield of gallons to be sold at the local creamery.

 As the winds blew across our farmlands, they blew dandelion seeds past our barn.
 At the same time, within those wooden barn walls, that dear old plastic radio blew the “seeds of music” past our ears and minds.
 I have found that, secreted in the mundane blandness of everyday life are moments of elevated wonder just waiting to happen.
 For me, that wonder was in the wistful song that came across the barn radio one evening while I was laying forward and resting on the bony back of my favorite cow, “Angel”.